utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 To add a file to a folder, select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to a folder, then select **Add file**.
 You can rearrange files and folders by dragging them in the sidebar.
 You can also rename or delete a file or folder by selecting the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px">.

-> When you add a file to a single-file Open API 3.0 definition, or to a Protobuf 2.0 or 3.0 definition, it's converted to a multi-file API definition.
+> When you add a file to a single-file Open API 3.0 definition, or to a protobuf 2.0 or 3.0 definition, it's converted to a multi-file API definition.
 The existing definition file becomes the root file.

 ### Deleting files and folders